 - Arbitration (hearing both sides in a conflict and providing a binding solution to the matter).

-If you are seeking to serve other believers as a conflict coach, mediator or arbitrator and have questions about how to carry out the steps described in Leading Christians Through Conflict, you may request free advice from an experienced conciliator by completing the form below.
+If you are seeking to serve other believers as a conflict coach, mediator or arbitrator and have questions about how to carry out the steps described in Guiding People Through Conflict, you may request free advice from an experienced conciliator by completing the form below.
 This assistance is provided subject to these terms:

-- The advice will be provided by a conciliator who has training and experience in applying the principles set forth in Leading Christians Through Conflict.
+- The advice will be provided by a conciliator who has training and experience in applying the principles set forth in Guiding People Through Conflict.

 - The first hour of advice is provided for free; after that the conciliator may require hourly compensation.